graphql-community/graphql-directive-auth/README.md

 # Introduction

-The `graphql-directive-auth` was created for help with common authenticate task that is faced in almost every API.
+The `graphql-directive-auth` was created to help with common authentication tasks that is faced in almost every API.

 # Table of Contents